saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 If, after loading the configuration, the `compare_config()` would have shown us something that indicated we should back off, we could have used `device.discard_config()` to discard our configuration efforts.

 Same as when we retrieved information from the device, NAPALM takes care of the device specifics here.
-We do not need to know that IOS XR has a target configuraiton, Juniper has a candidate configuration, etc.
+We do not need to know that IOS XR has a target configuration and that Juniper has a candidate configuration, etc. We can call the same function and use it for the different vendors that NAPALM supports.

 <br>